EveripediaNetwork/runpod-worker-exllamav2/README.md

 These are the build arguments:

+Note: The model gets downloaded on first run so these models get downloaded on runtime instead of on build.
+Make sure you are attaching network volume to serverless endpoint so download only happens once and the cache is used for subsequent runs

 | key | value | optional |
 | --- | --- | --- |
 | HUGGING_FACE_HUB_TOKEN | your huggingface token | true |